Kennedy Center Announces 2019 Honorees

 All the recipients released statements thanking the Kennedy Center for the recognition.
 Cooney and Morrisett of Sesame Workshop said that the honor is a testament to all who help carry out their mission to make children "smarter, stronger and kinder."

-The awards are presented in a gala performance at the Kennedy Center on Sunday, Dec.
-8, and filmed by CBS for a primetime special airing Sunday, Dec.
+The awards will be presented in a gala performance at the Kennedy Center on Dec.
+8 and filmed by CBS for a primetime special airing Dec.
 15 at 8 p.m.
 ET.
 Major stars of music, film, theater and other performing arts are often present to give tribute performances and speeches.

 Traditionally, the sitting U.S. president attends the gala, barring pressing international travel.
 However, President Trump has now declined to attend two years in a row, making him the first president to have missed the event twice.